-- (a) a banner, flag or poster; - (b) a billboard, sky sign, hoarding, signboard, digital display panel or free-standing advertising structure; - (c) any text, colour or image (moving or still) which is projected on to any external surface of a building or structure by light or any other means; or - (d) a blimp, a gas-inflated balloon or other like object which is attached or anchored to the ground and upon which information or material is displayed.
+- (a) a banner, flag or poster; - (b) a billboard, sky sign, hoarding, signboard, digital display panel or free-standing advertising structure in a public place or on a public passenger transport conveyance; - (c) any text, colour or image (moving or still) which is projected on to any external surface of a building or structure by light or any other means; or - (d) a blimp, a gas-inflated balloon or other like object which is attached or anchored to the ground in a public place and upon which information or material is displayed.

-The controls in the 4 new Divisions inserted by clause 30 cover election advertising which is published in Singapore or is publicly displayed in Singapore.
-As the Internet is borderless, the new Divisions inserted by clause 30 have extra-territorial application if the subject matter is online election advertising.
+The controls in the 4 new Subdivisions inserted by clause 28 cover election advertising which is published in Singapore or is publicly displayed in Singapore.
+As the Internet is borderless, the new Subdivisions inserted by clause 28 have extra-territorial application if the subject matter is online election advertising.